btrask/stronglink/client/README.md

 Planned features: content negotiation, range requests

 Implementation status: working but incomplete

+**GET /sln/file**
+Returns the data of a file selected by an arbitrary query.
+The first matching file will be used.
+For example, without any parameters returns the data of the newest file in the repository.

+Using this endpoint plus queries on mutable meta-data (not fully supported yet), clients can implement simple mutable files.

+Parameters:
+- `q`: the query string
+- `lang`: language of the query string
+- `dir`: `a` (ascending) or `z` (descending) direction (default `z`)

+Implementation status:  not implemented

 **GET /sln/meta/[algo]/[hash]**
 Returns the current, cumulative meta-data snapshot of a given file in JSON format.